alexsorokoletov/speechmatics-js-sdk/android/README.md

-# Speechmatics Android SDK
+# Speechmatics Android SDK (Unofficial)

+> **Note:** This is an unofficial, community-maintained Android SDK for Speechmatics APIs.
+It is not affiliated with or endorsed by Speechmatics Ltd. For official SDKs, visit [speechmatics.com](https://speechmatics.com).

-Official Android SDK for Speechmatics speech recognition APIs.
+Kotlin Android SDK for Speechmatics speech recognition APIs.
 This SDK provides access to:

 - **Batch Transcription** - Upload audio files for asynchronous transcription
 - **Real-time Transcription** - Stream audio for live transcription via WebSocket